 The first rule of decor for flat-screen TVs is that simpler is better.
-That’s because when most people watch TV, they don’t want distractions, rather they want to focus on the show.
+That’s because when most people watch TV, they don’t want distractions.
 So, naturally, flat-screen TVs are at their best when they’re included in modern, contemporary, or minimal designs.
 What you surround them with is entirely up to you and of course, your TV doesn’t have to be in a modern setting.
 With the clean and simple lines of a modern flat-screen TV, you can easily work them into any decor.

 However, as we look to the future, let’s also look at four stylish designs and decor for flat-screen TVs.